- Study Abroad

 - About Us

 The health and safety of participants in our programs is our top priority, and we take every precaution to ensure that the potential for accidents is minimized.
-However, you will be living and travelling in an environment that may feel very unfamiliar and it is up to each individual to exercise caution, good judgment and common sense.
+You will be living and travelling in an environment that may feel unfamiliar, however, it is up to each individual to exercise caution, good judgment and common sense.
 The following information is provided to enhance your safety and enjoyment during your semester abroad.